jingpad-bsp/android_external_autotest/client/site_tests/suite_HWQual/README.txt

   manual tests that will be required.
 Such tests will have "NotImplemented" in their "LABELS" column.

 ================================================================================
 Reporting Results
 ================================================================================

 * Make sure that there are no test failures in automatic, semi-automatic, or manual test categories.

-Once all tests pass, package the result directories:
+* Once all tests pass or if you need technical assistance with the hardware qualification results, package the result directories:

   $ tar cjf chromeos-hwqual-TAG-DATE.tar.bz2 results.*

-  Send the tarball to your Google technical support contact for review.
+  Send the tarball to your Google technical support contact for review or analysis.